EXECUTIVE ADVISORY

 Do you implement the restructure or just recommend it?

-The Org Design Review delivers recommendations.
-The Org Restructuring Project includes implementation support — transition planning, communication strategy, role mapping, and 90-day follow-up.
+It depends on the tier.
+The Org Design Review delivers a diagnosis and recommendations.
+Org Design delivers the future-state design and a transition outline.
+Org Redesign includes implementation support — a detailed transition plan, communication strategy, role mapping, and support through the early execution of the change.
 For organizations that need someone embedded to drive the implementation over several months, our Fractional CPO service provides that ongoing leadership.

 What if we only need help with one department?

-That’s exactly what the Org Design Review is for.
-It’s scoped to 1–2 functions or departments.
-We often start with the area causing the most pain and expand from there if the analysis reveals broader structural issues.
+That’s exactly what the Org Design Review is for — it’s scoped to 1–2 functions or departments.
+We often start with the area causing the most pain.
+If the analysis reveals the problem is contained to that area but needs a redesign, an Org Design picks it up; if it reveals broader structural issues, that points toward an Org Redesign.
+The Review tells you which.